Some people CHASE happiness. And some people CHOOSE happiness…– Robert Holden

 After the initial moment of clarity, I had mostly focused on the gap between the life I was living and the life I wanted to live.
 I had been trying to close that gap as fast as possible.
 I believed that reaching my dreams was the only thing that could bring me happiness.
 I thought that after I had achieved what I wanted, I would finally be allowed to stop and breathe and enjoy the moment.

-I was chasing happiness.
-And that’s no a very smart thing to do.
+I was chasing happiness, thinking it was a destination.
+And that’s not a very smart thing to do.

 But what is the purpose of this kind of lifestyle?
 Why did we choose to live our dreams in the first place?
 Because we wanted to be happy.
 But being happy doesn’t come from the things we achieve or how far we’ve come.
 It comes from being present and enjoying the journey.

-After I had understood this missing piece of wisdom I made happiness my #1 priority.
+After I had understood this missing piece of wisdom, I stopped chasing happiness and started embracing it.
 I’m now trying to see life as one big experiment on happiness.
 Sure, I’m still working really hard towards my dreams.
 But I’m not losing myself in the process anymore.
 I’ve learned to appreciate what I have now while I’m reaching for my dreams.

 So be still again.
 Grab your journal and ask yourself how you’re feeling today, and why you’re feeling this way.
 Try to remember why you went on this journey in the first place.
 Then make it a habit to choose happiness in the now while still working towards your dreams.
-Understand that this is a long term vision and that you can’t deprive yourself from all happiness until you’re living the dream.
+Understand that this is a long-term vision and that you can’t deprive yourself of all happiness until you’re living the dream.
 Because if you want to, you can be living it now.

 Sometimes a small mind shift, one little realization can make all the difference.

 How about you?
-Have you been chasing happiness?
-Can you be still for a moment, reconnect with yourself and focus on happiness from now on?
+Have you been chasing happiness too?
+Can you be still for a moment, reconnect with yourself, and focus on happiness from now on?